tushartushar/theGreekLegacy/legacy.md

 The city-state of Athens is where western theatre originated.[4]
 It was part of a broader culture of theatricality and performance in classical Greece that included festivals, religious rituals, politics, law, athletics and gymnastics, music, poetry, weddings, funerals, and symposia.

+###Mathematics

+The Greeks produced great advancements in mathematics [15] which are still used today.
+Euclid was known for the basic rules and terms of geometry.
+Pythagoras was famous for his theorem A2 +B2 = C2 for a right triangle.
+Pythagoras also came up with the value of pie to calculate the circumference of a circle.
+Archimedes discovered the physical law of displacement.
+The law of displacement is when an object moves the same volume of water as the object which is placed in it.
+Archimedes also used levers and pulleys to move heavy objects.
+He once launched a fully loaded ship all by himself.
+Archimedes also invented the Archimedes screw, which raises water up from rivers for the irrigation of fields.
+In addition to discoveries in math and physics, he also invented weapons to help the Greeks fight off Roman invasion.
+One of those weapons was the catapult.
+In 21 B.C. the Romans captured his city and killed him.

 ##References